wendytim5/counsellor_webapp/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To get a local copy up and running, follow these simple steps.
 The code was built using GitHub codespace as the virtual environment.
-Make sure to make the ports public.
+Since the front end and the APIs have been completely separated and placed in different folders.
+Make sure to make the ports public especially that of the backend.

 ### Prerequisites